PazhenkovaEA/PIG/README.md

 ### 4. Tag combination file

 Tab-sepatated text file.
-If you have the only one primer plate, call the column PP1.
+If you have the only one primer plate, call the column PP1 (primer plate 1).

 **Important**.
 Make sure, that positions names in this file match to positions in the Sample description file.